Welcome to Phoenix! Here is information you will find helpful if you are moving to Phoenix, Arizona.

-Depending on the season, when you move to Phoenix you can enjoy the Phoenix Coyotes for hockey, the Phoenix Cardinals for football and the Pheonix Suns for basketball.
-Additionally, there are many college teams to enjoy in Phoenix, as well as an arena football team and a women’s National Basketball Association team, the Phoenix Mercury.
+Depending on the season, when you move to Phoenix you can enjoy the Phoenix Coyotes for hockey, the Phoenix Cardinals for football, and the Phoenix Suns for basketball.
+Additionally, there are many college teams to enjoy in Phoenix,.
+Also, a women’s National Basketball Association team, the Phoenix Mercury.

 With the weather so sunny in Phoenix, it’s no surprise that Major League Baseball (MLB) has chosen Phoenix as the official of the Cactus and Grapefruit Leagues.
 Every spring thousands of fans come to the Phoenix metro area to watch spring training games throughout the valley.
 For next season’s schedule CLICK HERE.